What are the common survey mistakes to avoid?

 If there is an answer that you’re hoping to get, you can bias your questions so that you get it.
 Leading questions is the easiest way to do this.
 An example would be, “How happy are you with our fantastic service?”
 In that question, you tell the respondent that the service is fantastic.
 A better approach would be to ask about the service and then use a rating scale that allows the respondent to assess the service level.

-Create survey fatigue and tire out your respondents
+A frequent survey error is to create fatigue and tire out the respondents

 Have you come across the term ‘survey fatigue’?
 Ways to do this include: